kmsheng/Front-end-Developer-Interview-Questions/src/answers/Answers-To-HTML-Questions/3-What-kind-of-things-must-you-be-wary-of-when-design-or-developing-for-multilingual-sites.md

 # What kind of things must you be wary of when design or developing for multilingual sites ?
  - Use Country Code Top Level Domains or subdomains / subfolders.
- - Is the text going to be overflow ?
+ - Careful with word / sentence length.
+Is the text going to be overflow ?
 For example, a long text breaks a widget or button.
  - Don't hard code translation text in template.
  - Date formatting can be different among different countries.